-So if you are aiming for a maximum strength adaptation, your weight training sets and reps might look like this:
+So if you’re aiming for maximum strength, your weight training sets and reps might look like this:

-What does research say about how many sets and reps?
+What does research say about how many sets and reps you should do?

 A 2017 systematic review may unravel some of the controversy among personal trainers and strength coaches about how many sets and reps you should do to gain maximum strength or hypertrophy.
-The researchers in this study, led by exercise physiologist Brad Schoenfeld of Lehman College in New York, examined 21 qualified studies and found that lighter loads can increase both strength and muscle hypertrophy as well as heavier loads.
-(1)
+The researchers, led by exercise physiologist Brad Schoenfeld of Lehman College in New York, examined 21 qualified studies and found that lighter loads can increase both strength and muscle hypertrophy as well as heavier loads.

 Volume matters in weight training sets and reps

-So, you need to change your workout.
-One easy way to do so is to adjust the number of sets or reps while keeping the intensity and exercise selections the same.
-For example, if your goal is muscle hypertrophy and you have been doing 3 to 4 sets of 8 to 12 reps at 60 percent of 1RM, increase the number of reps to 10 to 14 reps or while decreasing the number of sets to 2 or 3.
-Likewise, you can increase the number of sets to 4 to 5 while decreasing the number of reps to 6 to 10.
-(4)
+To change your workout, one easy way to do so is to adjust the number of sets or reps while keeping the intensity and exercise selections the same.
+For example, if your goal is muscle hypertrophy and you have been doing 3–4 sets of 8–12 reps at 60% of 1RM, increase the number of reps to 10–14 reps or while decreasing the number of sets to 2–3.
+Likewise, you can increase the number of sets to 4–5 while decreasing the number of reps to 6–10.

-Of course, you can also keep the number of sets and reps the same while increasing the load, reduce or increase resting periods between sets, or change the exercise for a specific body part.
-If you are not sure about where to start, consult with a qualified personal trainer or strength coach.
+Of course, you can also keep the number of sets and reps the same while increasing the load, reduce or increase resting periods between sets, or change the exercise—as suggested by the FITT principle.

 Exercise tempo with sets and reps